pgiannakis/ber-tlv/README.md

 The project includes a test suite for the critical operations such as length coding and tag field representation

-The design of TLV encoder/decoder based on [composite design pattern](http://en.wikipedia.org/wiki/Composite_pattern)
+The design of TLV encoder/decoder is based on the [composite design pattern](http://en.wikipedia.org/wiki/Composite_pattern)
 ![ber_tlv](https://cloud.githubusercontent.com/assets/7859558/4962381/79aa72d4-66de-11e4-9cf2-8522716e8d76.jpg)